1-45-106. Unexpended campaign contributions

 (D) Returned to the contributors, or retained by the committee for use by the candidate in a subsequent campaign.

-(II) In no event shall contributions to a candidate committee be used for personal purposes not reasonably related to supporting the election of the candidate.
+(II) Except as authorized by section 1-45-103.7(6.5), in no event shall contributions to a candidate committee be used for personal purposes not reasonably related to supporting the election of the candidate.

 (III) A candidate committee for a former officeholder or a person not elected to office shall expend all of the unexpended campaign contributions retained by such candidate committee, for the purposes specified in this subsection (1), no later than nine years from the date such officeholder’s term expired or from the date of the election at which such person was a candidate for office, whichever is later.